mb0/xelf-old/DESIGN.md

 known schema.

 The void, typ and exp types are special types and are useful in a language context.
 The exp types provide a type signature for form, func types.
-They are otherwise used as a unversal indicator to differentiate between all language elements.
+They are otherwise used as an universal indicator to differentiate between all language elements.
 This allows us to replace some type switches and assertions to use a simple interface call instead.